 As the CIO, I lead the Information Technology team to deliver, operate and optimize all information systems required for RP to function and grow efficiently and securely.
 This includes the systems and technologies for HR, finance and revenue cycle but also our medical imaging technology platforms, outpatient radiology information systems, comprehensive data repositories with advanced reporting tools and collaboration tools so important across our network of affiliated practices.

-With radiology being the most tech-enabled healthcare subspecialty, RP’s unprecedented scale and our aim to transform radiology, our medical imaging platform must be the best in the industry, with excellent user experience for our clinicians and with the ability to integrate proven innovations as quickly as possible.
+With radiology being the most tech-enabled healthcare subspecialty and RP’s aim to transform radiology, our medical imaging platform must be the best in the industry, with excellent user experience for our clinicians and with the ability to integrate proven innovations as quickly as possible.
 We aim to equip our clinicians with easy-to-use, state-of-the-art technologies in a cohesive workstation to deliver the best care to a growing number of patients while preserving their quality of life.